-Painted brick will revitalize an exterior that is showing its age, whether it be discolored brick, repairs that don’t blend in, or an additon that was added on that has a different colored brick.
+Painted brick will revitalize an exterior that is showing its age, whether it be discolored brick, repairs that don’t blend in, or an addition that was added on that has a different colored brick.
 Painting the brick is a solution to make them look uniform once again.

 Make sure that it is primed with Loxon Concrete and Masonry primer to seal the brick.
 It tolerates the high Ph common in masonry and ensures a uniform look and long-lasting finish.
-Lastly, the brick should be top-coated by spray or roller with an elastomeric latex paint.
+Lastly, the brick should be top-coated by spray or roller with elastomeric latex paint.

-Choose Complimentary Colors for Brick
+Choose Complementary Colors for Brick

-Much like designing a home’s interior rooms, use the color wheel to guide you toward complimentary colors for your home’s exterior.
+Much like designing a home’s interior rooms, use the color wheel to guide you toward complementary colors for your home’s exterior.
 We often suggest testing out paint colors via Sherwin Williams’ Paint Color Visualizer, which allows you to play with colors for both interior and exterior areas.
 Or similarly, you can visit the Porter Paints Voice of Color website for additional color inspiration based on your home’s personality.